Merlin (2008 TV series): Broadcast

 An initial series of 13 episodes, Merlin began broadcasting in the UK on 20 September 2008.
 A trailer was prepared in advance for television, cinemas, and online.
 On 19 September 2009, series 2 began airing on BBC One.
 On 5 September 2010, BFI Southbank in London previewed Episodes 1 and 2 of series 3 for its September Film Funday programme.
 A ten-episode fourth series was confirmed on 2 October 2010, though it was rumoured to air in early 2012, later than its usual slot in autumn, so that it would not clash with Doctor Who which would possibly air during the same period.
 In March 2011, this was revised, and the fourth series was extended to the standard 13 episodes.
 Series 5 started broadcasting on 6 October 2012.

 A documentary series called Merlin: Secrets and Magic explains how the series was created.
 Apart from the initial 50-minute special, which was broadcast directly after the series two premiere, all new 50-minute episodes were shown after each Merlin episode repeat on Saturday, Sunday, Monday, or Friday evening on BBC Three.
 In 2009 the BBC broadcast a special in which Morgan and James took a road trip through Wales looking for traces of sites related to Arthurian legend.
-James said in an interview that while the road trip was fun, it was geographically limited due to being funded by BBC Wales, even though many high profile sites related to Arthurian legend are outside Wales.
+James said in an interview that while the road trip was fun, it was geographically limited due to being funded by BBC Wales, even though many high-profile sites related to Arthurian legend are outside Wales.

 In April 2008, United States broadcasting rights were purchased by NBC, where it was shown on Sundays at 8 pm (EST), starting on 21 June 2009.
 This made it the first British drama in over 30 years to be shown on US network television, as opposed to PBS or cable.
-The programme moved to Syfy, a cable channel also owned by NBC, for the second series, beginning in 2 April 2010, and for the following series in subsequent years, including the final series in 2013.
+The programme moved to Syfy, a cable channel also owned by NBC, for the second series, beginning on 2 April 2010, and for the following series in subsequent years, including the final series in 2013.
 The distributor, FremantleMedia Enterprises, also sold broadcast rights to CTV in Canada, Network Ten in Australia and Prime in New Zealand.
 It aired on Choice TV.
 The series was broadcast in 183 countries.

 In the UK, the show has reaired on Sky Mix and Sky Sci-Fi, in addition to being available on BBC iPlayer.
 The free streaming service Plex launched a Merlin channel in 2023 for U.S. viewers, in addition to a separate Merlin channel airing on Amazon Prime's Freevee.
 In the U.S., the show has also been available on a variety of on-demand paid and free ad-supported streaming platforms, including Pluto TV, Tubi, Amazon's Prime Video Hulu and Britbox.